Marshmallow Cookies with a S'mores twist. Chewy Chocolate Chip Cookies filled with melted marshmallow and chocolate!

 - Preheat oven to 375°F and line a baking sheet with parchment paper.

 - In a mixer or with a hand mixer and the paddle attachment mix together the butter, corn syrup, brown sugar, and vanilla.
-(1 cup butter, ½ cup corn syrup, ¾ cup brown sugar, 1 tsp vanilla)
+(1 cup butter, ½ cup corn syrup, ¾ cup brown sugar, 1 teaspoon vanilla)

 - Add in each egg, on at a time.
 Mix in each egg completely before adding the next.
 The mixture should get lighter in color and thicker.
 You may need to beat on high for a minute or so to get everything well mixed.
 (2 eggs)

 - In a small bowl mix together the flour, salt, baking soda, instant pudding, graham crackers.
-(2 ¼ cups flour, 1 tsp salt, 1 tsp baking soda, 1 box instant pudding mix, 1 sleeve of crushed graham crackers)
+(2 ¼ cups flour, 1 teaspoon salt, 1 teaspoon baking soda, 1 box instant pudding mix, 1 sleeve of crushed graham crackers)

 - Add flour mixture to the butter mixture and mix on medium high until fully incorporated.

 - Stir in the chocolate chips.2 cups milk chocolate chips

 - Roll out the cookie dough into balls.
 Then take ½ of a large marshmallow and a piece of chocolate bar and place in between two cookies.
 Mash the two cookie dough balls together to form one large cohesive cookie.7 large marshmallows cut in half, 2 ½ chocolate bars*